Refinery29 Loves: Everything To See & Shop In May

 Welcome to Refinery29 Loves, the monthly news bulletin where you’ll find our editor-approved lineup of the best to shop and see in fashion and beauty right now.

 So while we wait to see the evening unfold, we’re turning our attention to the new fashion and beauty launches making waves this month.
-From a new spring scent to a major designer collaboration, click through the slideshow ahead to learn about everything heading your way this May.
+From a new hot hair styler to a major designer high street collaboration, click through the slideshow ahead to learn about everything heading your way this May.